-We grew a ton of peppers in pots this year, and had outstanding harvests.
+I love growing peppers!
+We grew a bunch in pots this year, and had outstanding harvests.
 The plants were so lush and healthy, and I didn’t want to lose them.
 So, instead of letting them all die outside, I decided to overwinter them indoors to keep the plants for next year.

 Are Pepper Plants Annuals Or Perennials?

 You’ll always find peppers for sale in the vegetable section in the spring, and most people grow them as annuals.
 However, peppers are actually tender perennials that can survive for years in warm climates.

 Overwintering peppers outdoors will work in a mild climate where the temperature stays above freezing.
 But if you live in a cold climate like I do, then they must be brought indoors.
 The good news is, it’s really not that hard to overwinter peppers, and there are three methods you can try!

 3 Methods For Overwintering Peppers

 There are three ways to overwinter pepper plants.
 You can mix and match to try the different methods and see which one works best for you.
 It doesn’t matter if you’re growing bell pepper plants, chilli plants, or ghost peppers, these methods for overwintering pepper plants will work with any variety.